-Join us in supporting Visiting Nurse & Hospice Care at the 14th Annual Santa Barbara Yacht Club Charity Regatta – Celebrating Our Dedicated Teachers.
+Join us in supporting VNA Health at the 18th Annual Santa Barbara Yacht Club Charity Regatta

 Charity Regatta History

 At the end of the twentieth century, the Santa Barbara Yacht Club decided to take a focus as an organization to help other deserving non-profits in the community that were non-marine related.
 This began in the 1990's when several regattas were held to benefit local organizations, Hospice of Santa Barbara and Villa Majella.

 In 2005, a major milestone was achieved when the entire Yacht Club got behind creating the SBYC Charity Regatta, which had some thirty-five boats participating and raised $50,000 for VNA Health of Santa Barbara.
 The following year, the success and popularity of the event had attracted nearly double the number of participants - with some sixty skippers signed on.
 Each participating boat paid an entry fee, which became a contribution to VVNA Health.
 An exciting feature of the Santa Barbara Yacht Club Charity Regattas was the Special "Charity Regatta Handicapping System."
 Usually, some sort of handicapping system is required to score a sailboat race.
 Fast boats have high handicaps and slow boats have high handicaps.
 Handicaps are expressed in seconds per mile.
 If boat 'A' has a handicap of 30, and boat 'B' has a handicap of 60, 'A' owes 'B' 30 seconds per mile.
 On a five-mile course, 'A' would need to finish about 2.5 minutes before 'B' in order to win.